 Inland Regional Center is taking measures to minimize the spread of COVID-19 in our community.
 As an agency, we are operating under the directives of the Department of Developmental Services (DDS) and following the guidance of the Centers for Disease Control and Prevention (CDC).
 We are also strictly following state and county COVID-19 regulations.

-Currently, our Service Coordinators are not making in-person visits.
-Service Coordinators will stay in touch with our clients and families via telephone, email, and video chat.
+Currently, our Service Coordinators have begun to make visitation to clients in residential facilities and those living independently.
+Service Coordinators will also stay in touch with our clients and families via telephone, email, and video chat.
 Other IRC business will also be conducted digitally.

 Our Community Engagement team has created this page to help our clients and families during these challenging times.
 Here you will find helpful links and resources regarding public health resources, IRC service updates, testing locations, food assistance, and much more.
 We hope this page is of service to our community.